kantale/OpenBio.eu/docs/docs/index.md

          4. Run the bash script that exports the global bash functions (`obc_functions.sh`)
          5. Creates a tar gzip file with the name `${OBC_WORK_PATH}/${OBC_NICE_ID}.tgz` that contains the HTML of the report and the files that this report includes
          6. echoes the output variables in a JSON format.
+* `DAG`.
+This is the Directed Acyclic Graph of the workflow.
+It is a dictionary.
+Keys are the IDs of the steps.
+Values are lists of the IDs of the steps that should run before the keys (or else the predecessors of the steps that are keys)